The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 - Finally, talk financing, which includes the monthly payment, terms of the loan and interest rate.
 Remember, if you still owe money on your trade-in, the amount that you owe will likely be included in the new car’s financing.
 To keep things clear, write down what is said and compare those numbers to the sales contract.

-By following these five golden rules, you will increase the odds of not only driving away enjoying that new car smell but also feeling confident that you negotiated the smartest deal possible.
+Follow these five golden rules as you go to buy a new car.
+You will increase the odds of not only driving away enjoying that new car smell but also feeling confident that you negotiated the smartest deal possible.